Mariamkassab/AWS-EMR-With-SSM-Full-Structure/README.md

     terraform apply
     ```

-7. After successful creation, access your EMR cluster via the AWS Management Console or CLI:
+7. After successful creation, access your EMR cluster via the SSM with no need to open any ports unlike the SSH:

     ```bash
     aws ssm start-session \
         --target ${instance-id}